FabianGML/voxaroo_backend_api/README.md

 ## Step 1️⃣

+If you have 🐋docker  on your system make sure to run the `docker compose -f docker-compose-dev.yml up` to start a mysql server and a phpmyadmin visual interface just go to localhost:8080.

+user: root
+password admin123

+**OR**

-Start by creating your own MySQL database and execute the SQL code found in the `.sql` file provided within the project.
+Create your own MySQL server with XAMPP, LAMPP or WAMPP and database and execute the SQL code found in the `.sql` file provided within the project.

 ## Step 2️⃣